Renault ZOE electric motor, drive and performance

 The ZOE has always felt more suited to town driving, with bigger alternatives like the Leaf feeling a bit more grown-up and more appropriate for the motorway.
 The updated Renault has closed the gap between the two – it now feels more planted and confidence-inspiring at motorway speeds.

-It’s also now sweeter-handling around town and on windy roads, so while the ZOE is most certainly not a 'warm hatch' and will never be confused for one, it's also neat and responsive enough to feel at home on any sort of road.
+It’s also now sweeter-handling around town and on twisty roads, so while the ZOE is most certainly not a 'warm hatch' and will never be confused for one, it's also neat and responsive enough to feel at home on any sort of road.